The Inner Dimension: A Gateway to the Wisdom of Kabbalah and Chassidut

 "Knowledge" is the third and last conscious power of intellect in Creation.

-For further explanation see: The Divine Emanations--Da'at.
+For further explanation see: The Divine Emanations–Da'at.

 Kohen ("Priest"; pl. kohanim):

-A kohen is a descendant of Aaron the High Priest (brother of Moses), whose role is to officiate at the various rites performed in the Temple.
+kohen is a descendant of Aaron the High Priest (brother of Moses), whose role is to officiate at the various rites performed in the Temple.

 Kosher ("fit" or "proper"):